 This is the core of the game and while there is far more detail around the turns, I want to give you a brief overview of how the game works before going into my review.
 Since the game has been reproduced and improved various elements, I have split the review down to first look at the miniatures and components, then we’ll dive into the artwork and finish off analysing the gameplay itself.

 There is a lot of plastic in this box so if you are a fan of minis, you won’t be disappointed.
-There is also a strong potential for painting the minis, since the sculpts are very painter-friendly by the looks of it.
+There is also a strong potential for painting the minis since the sculpts are very painter-friendly by the looks of it.
 In terms of the rest of the components, the production level is what one would expect from a CMON production.
-The cards, the boards and the dice are all high quality and will certainly stand the test of time, especially the dice since they will be chucked about A LOT!
+The cards, the boards, and the dice are all high quality and will certainly stand the test of time, especially the dice since they will be chucked about A LOT!
 The player boards are innovative and work nicely with the item and weapon cards.
-You have slots for both of these types of cards and the player set-up therefore is neat and tidy.
+You have slots for both of these types of cards and the player set-up, therefore, is neat and tidy.
 This is certainly necessary since you’ll be dice-chucking throughout the game!
-Project: ELITE is of an excellent production quality and certainly does the game justice!
+Project: ELITE is of excellent production quality and certainly does the game justice!

 So, it may be a good-looking, quality game, but does Project: ELITE play well?
 It certainly does!
 It’s rare that a game makes me feel the way I did when I played this for the first time.
 The real-time element makes you sit on the edge of your seat, fighting to roll the dice as quickly as possible, while trying to hurriedly communicate with the rest of your team to get the most out of your turn.
 I was physically sweating at one point when we forgot about a path the aliens could take and they got far too close to the base.
 Trying to roll a movement was nail-biting and just cranked the intensity up to 11!
 A game that can build tension like this does deserves respect and it’s won me over!